KTStephano/peaches-bot.docs/docs.markdown

 ### type SlashCommandInputData

-A Slice of these objects are passed into slash commands when they accept user input.
+A Array of these objects are passed into slash commands when they accept user input.

 **Fields**